 Require the IOUs to adopt the following technical requirements for telemetry:

 Facilities can report measurements in a way that is consistent with the current best practice from SCE.
 This involves a customer-owned data acquisition system with a hard-wired serial connection to a Serial Device Server that uses a Virtual Private Network tunnel via a dedicated internet connection.
+(Stakeholder Note: SCE is currently revising this method so it should not be listed)

 The facility reporting device can be connected to the utility Energy Management System via cellular modem or dedicated internet connection.